PhilKuhnke/fMRI_analysis/2First_level_analysis/README.md

 The script assumes that events.tsv files following the BIDS format (https://bids.neuroimaging.io/) have already been created and are stored in each subject's functional folder.
 - *first_level_script.m* performs a first-level GLM analysis for each subject.
 The script assumes that you have already created condition .mat files and that your data are in BIDS format.

+If you use this code, please cite the following paper:

+*Kuhnke, P., Kiefer, M., Hartwigsen, G., 2020.
+Task-Dependent Recruitment of Modality-Specific and Multimodal Regions during Conceptual Processing.
+Cereb.
+Cortex 30, 3938–3959. https://doi.org/10.1093/cercor/bhaa010*

 ---
 created by Philipp Kuhnke (2022)